jeremyc2/Selenium-REPL2/README.md

 [JavaScript API Documentation](https://www.selenium.dev/selenium/docs/api/javascript/)

-†*If the chromedriver folder is your current directory or if it is in your PATH, you may omit this step.*
+†*If the webdriver folder is your current directory or if it is in your PATH, you may omit this step.*